Our Research Facilities

 British Trust for Ornithology

 Although focused on bird study, the BTO has a widening remit and has recently launched a soil biodiversity initiative.
-The BTO will provide PhD student access to a range of established field methods, sites, 50,000 volunteer ‘citizen scientists’, and advanced monitoring technologies including remote data acquisition through Movetech Telemetry’s tracking devices and software developed with UEA.
+The BTO will provide PGRs access to a range of established field methods, sites, 50,000 volunteer ‘citizen scientists’, and advanced monitoring technologies including remote data acquisition through Movetech Telemetry’s tracking devices and software developed with UEA.

 Find out more about BTO